-- monitoring the effectiveness of the Council's risk management and internal control arrangements across the Council. - receiving and reviewing monitoring reports as required from the Management Team with regard to risk management. - making recommendations to the Council and the Executive which improve the effectiveness of the Council's risk management and internal control arrangements.
+monitoring the effectiveness of the Council's risk management and internal control arrangements across the Council.

+- receiving and reviewing monitoring reports as required from the Management Team with regard to risk management. - making recommendations to the Council and P&R Committee which improve the effectiveness of the Council's risk management and internal control arrangements.